Here’s how you can reach HSBC credit card customer service:

-Online: You can contact their customer service by using their live chat.
+Online: You can contact their customer service by using their live chat option directly from your online account.

-Via the HSBC mobile app: Download the app (for Android or iOS).
-Then, log in to your account and use to live chat option to contact the HSBC customer service.
+Through the HSBC mobile app: Download the app for Android or iOS.
+Then, log in to your account and use the live chat option to contact the HSBC customer service.

 By mail: You can contact the HSBC customer service via mail at:

-Keep in mind that using mail is the slowest way possible to contact HSBC.
-If you have any urgent inquiries, I'd suggest opting for other ways to get in touch with them.
+Keep in mind that sending your inquiries via mail is the slowest way possible to contact HSBC.
+If you have any urgent inquiries, it would be best to use another way to get in touch with them.

 No, HSBC is not owned by Capital One, though Capital One acquired most of HSBC’s U.S. credit card business in 2012 for a reported $2.6 billion.
 HSBC is currently owned by HSBC Holdings plc, which is a public limited company incorporated in England and headquartered in London.